Joint Entrance Examination – Advanced: Seats

-The number of students taking the examination increased substantially each year with 506,484 candidates registered for JEE (Advanced) 2012.
-However, with the two stage JEE (Main) + JEE (Advanced) structure from 2013, the number of candidates in JEE (Advanced) is fixed at 1.5 lakh students in 2013 and it is increased in subsequent years to 2.5 lakhs as of 2022.
-The total seats available in each institute (Seat Matrix) is summarized in table below, year wise.
+The number of students taking the examination increased substantially each year with 506,484 candidates registered for JEE-Advanced- 2012.
+However, with the two stage JEE-Main + JEE-Advanced structure from 2013, the number of candidates in JEE-Advanced is fixed at 150 thousand students in 2013 and it is increased in subsequent years to 250 thousand as of 2022.
+The total seats available in each institute (Seat Matrix) is summarized in table below.

-Note: This intake is only about bachelor's program intake through JEE Advanced and it is not about intake in IITs, because some IITs also admit students through UCEED, Olympiads.
+Note: This intake is only about bachelor's program intake through JEE-Advanced and it is not about intake in IITs, because some IITs also admit students through UCEED and Olympiads.

 In 2011, additional courses were introduced in the IITs.
 IIT Tirupati and IIT Palakkad were started in 2015 and four more institutes (IIT Bhilai, IIT Dharwad, IIT Goa, and IIT Jammu) opened in 2016.
 In 2018, to ensure minimum female enrollment of 14%, the IITs introduced "female-only" and "gender-neutral" seats based on 2017 enrollment statistics; and "super-numerary" seats were allocated per-institute and per-course to reach a 14% target.
 With these, and slight overall seat increases, the total seat availability was over 12,000, including 801 "super-numerary female-only" seats.
 For 2019, with the partial rollout of a 10% EWS quota (without a reduction in non-reserved seats) and the increase of the female enrollment target to 17%, the total seats available went up to over 13,500, with over 1200 super-numerary female-only seats.
 In 2020, with the full rollout of the 10% EWS quota and a 20% female enrolment target, total available seats increased further to 16,053, with over 1500 super-numerary female-only seats.

+Exam Toughness

+Every year, millions of students in India aspire to get into one of the Indian Institutes of Technology (IITs).
+"Cracking" the Joint Entrance Examination Advanced (JEE Advanced) goes along with the brand of IIT.
+The JEE Advanced assesses candidates’ speed, accuracy, endurance, and most importantly, their conceptual understanding of physics, chemistry, and mathematics.
+It usually demands one to three years of focused preparation, long study hours, and the ability to stay calm under pressure.
+The "180 minutes + 180 minutes, morning and evening on the same day" exam format is unique to JEE Advanced in India.
+A 2024 Ministry of Education committee report describes India’s current entrance testing model as "elimination-centric".

+Along with the UPSC Civil Services Exam, JEE Advanced is perceived as being one of the toughest exams in India.
+Many experts and students agree that the UPSC Civil Services Exam is marginally tougher.